magnesj/ResInsight/docs/CompletionExport.md

 ### Fracture Report Header

-At the top of the exported transmissibilities for fractures, is a text report displayed.
+At the top of the exported transmissibilities for fractures, a fracture report summary is displayed.
 This section displays the different properties for the fractures used to compute the transmissibility values.
-One table displays several derived data, see the example here:
+One of the tables displays derived data, see the example here:

                    Tr   #con       Fcd       Area     KfWf         Kf      Wf       Xf        H       Km [cP.rm3/day/bars]               []       [m2]    [mDm]       [mD]     [m]      [m]      [m]     [mD]
     ----------------------------------------------------------------------------------------------------
               110.834     24   276.168   9315.748   54.889   3805.029   0.014   61.628   75.580   13.778

+#### Description of Derived Data
 - Tr -- Accumulated computed transmissibilies for all reservoir cells intersected by the fracture
 - con -- Number of reservoir cells intersected by the fracture
 - Area -- Area of reservoir cells(both active and inactive) intersected by the fracture